stacks-network/docs/_develop/zero_to_dapp_3_win.md

 React is used to build all the web components and interactions.
 You could replace React with any framework that you like; Blockstack is web framework agnostic.
-This section does not explain the React in any detail; The discussion focuses on the Blockstack Javascript library code instead.
+This section does not explain the React in any detail; The discussion focuses on the Blockstack Javascript library the DApp instead.

 The <a href="https://blockstack.github.io/blockstack.js/"
-target="\_blank">Blockstack Javascript library is all a developer needs to create a DApp</a>.
-It grants the application the ability to authenticate a Blockstack identity and to read and write to the user's data stored in a Gaia hub.
+target="\_blank">Blockstack Javascript library is all a developer needs to create a DApp.
+It grants</a> the application the ability to authenticate a Blockstack identity and to read and write to the user's data stored in a Gaia hub.